Stay At Home Resources

 In the spirit of being as helpful as possible, I compiled several student, parent, and general family resources into one place on this site.
 Since I specialize in helping families prepare and pay for higher education, I included many resources to help families better understand the impacts of coronavirus on higher ed.

-Please share this page with others you believe could benefit.
 Sign up to receive an email notification when updates are available If you have suggestions or questions, please use the button below to send me a message.

 UPDATED INFORMATION ON COVID 19

 These terms have been used interchangeably.
 Learn the difference.